themagiulio/pixelmaze/README.md

 Mazes are generated using the following algorithms:

-- Binary tree (with random NW, NE, SW and SW bias).
+- Binary tree (with random NW, NE, SW and SE bias).

 - More to come...